IgniteUI/igniteui-xplat-docs/doc/en/components/link-button.md

 # $Platform$ Link Button Overview

-The Ignite UI for Web Components Link Button provides different variants and styles, which are easily configurable to match the appearance and functionality, that we want to achieve.
+The $Platform$ Link Button provides different variants and styles, which are easily configurable to match the appearance and functionality, that we want to achieve.

 ## $Platform$ Link Button Example